Specific Issues that may have a negative effect on our mental health.

 When we experience stress, our bodies are programmed to produce hormones to trigger stress responses known as fight, flight or freeze.
 These responses are designed to keep us safe from danger: to either fight the danger, run from it (flight) or freeze and hide.
 Although we may not actually have to fight, run or hide we often still feel the physical sensations associated with these responses during stressful times.
 Common sensations include a fast racing heart, tense muscles, butterflies in the tummy, sweating, and dizziness.

+Anxiety is a term used to describe the thoughts, feelings and physical sensations we get when we are frightened, worried or stressed.
 Most of us worry sometimes – about things like friendships and schoolwork – and feel anxious when we’re under stress, like at exam time.
 But after the stressful event we usually calm down and feel better.

 But when you’re not in a stressful situation, and you still feel worried or panicky, that’s when anxiety can become a problem and affect your day-to-day life.